 For non-FWS jobs, check with SPD Employer Services Office in Nassau Hall.

-Criteria to receive a book voucher:
+Additional criteria to receive a book credit:

 *The Financial Aid Office will continue to process documents received after July 1st and email book vouchers.
 Only those who have submitted complete & accurate information by the July 1 deadline can be guaranteed a book voucher.
 New students entering in the Spring semester must submit requested documents by December 1 to be guaranteed a book voucher.